 In 1997 he appeared on Paul McCartney's album Flaming Pie.
 He played initially on the song Beautiful Night, and went on to jam.
 From this came a new song, Really Love You, which was credit to McCartney-Starkey – a first.

 In 2002 he was inducted into the Percussive Hall of Fame, and in 2006 toured once again with the All Starr Band.
-His album Liverpool 8 was released in January 2008, coinciding with Liverpool’s status as European Capital of Culture.
+His album Liverpool 8 was released in January 2008, coinciding with Liverpool's status as European Capital of Culture.
 In April 2015 Starr was inducted into the Rock and Roll Hall of Fame.

-To this day, Ringo Starr still performs and appears in public, and works on a range of musical, film and other media projects.
+To this day, Ringo still performs and appears in public, and works on a range of musical, film and other media projects.

-Ringo Starr married Maureen Cox on 11 February 1965.
+Ringo married Maureen Cox on 11 February 1965.
 They had three children – Zak, Jason and Lee – before divorcing in 1975.
 Cox died in 1994.

 Starr met Barbara Bach on the set of the film Caveman in 1980.
 They married the following year on 27 April.

-Zak Starkey is also a drummer.
-Ringo arranged for him to have lessons with The Who’s Keith Moon, a close friend of the family.
+His son Zak Starkey is also a drummer.
+Ringo arranged for him to have lessons with The Who's Keith Moon, a close friend of the family.
 Zak went on to perform with The Who, Oasis, and the All-Starr Band.